malmstein/github-asana-action/README.md

 * `check-pr-membership` checks the PR sender membership in the organisation that owns the repo
 * `add-asana-comment` adds a comment to the Asana task with the link to the Pull Request
 * `add-task-asana-project` adds a task to a project / section in Asana
-* `create-asana-pr-task` to create a task based on the Github Pull RequestAsana
+* `create-asana-pr-task` to create a task in Asana based on the Github Pull Request
 * `get-latest-repo-release` to find the latest release version of a Github Repository
+* `create-asana-task` to create a task in Asana

 ### Create Asana task from Github Issue
 When a Github Issue has been added, it will create an Asana task with the Issue title, description and link.